– For schools

 Our Big Questions website describes the benefits of philosophical enquiry and introduces our original philosophical short films for upper primary school students.
-Teachers are invited to contact us to purchase a non-watermarked version of the films and accompanying curriculum materials for classroom use.
+Teachers are invited to contact us to purchase a non-watermarked version of the films for classroom use.

 – For everyone